tonymm81/jopunSivu/README.md

 ## version 105
 - I add the fin eng translate button to page.
 This how the user can change the site language.
 - there is also nodemailer and node fetch added on index.ts.
 There is also added a route, where we handle the language change.

+## version 106
+- I make the mobile view brakepoints to css.
+There will be some small issues to fix but now the site is usable in mobile view.